-This page describes the bus ministry
+This page describes the transportation ministry of WBC (Windward Bible Church).

 Here we present an overview of the vehicles that we are using in the ministry.